 I owe the rest of my media-intern experience to that summer, which was followed by internships at St. Louis Magazine and O, The Oprah Magazine through the ASME (American Society of Magazine Editors) program.

-And for more on present-day me, go to Now & Beyond.
+And for more on present-day me, see what I’m up to now.